 With karma, how did it all begin and how will it all end?

 There is little point in trying to trace each karmic result to its cause.
-In this meditation on karma I gave a few examples, though, to just emphasise the principle.
+In this article I gave a few examples, though, to just emphasise the principle.

-Karma abides within consciousness and, as I explained in this article on reincarnation, consciousness is a continuum with no start or end point.
+Karma abides within consciousness and, as I explained in this article, consciousness is a continuum with no start or end point.
 As cause and effect is without beginning or end, there is not much point trying to get your mind around such an infinity.
 Nor is there any point trying to find an absolute beginning.

 But, what can end is bad karma.
 We can stop all bad karma and remove that of the past.
 With that we can bring all bad conditions and suffering to a permanent end.